How do I set the debug level?

 This is more used in conjunction with the -t for debugging configuration trouble.

-How to automated setting and un-setting debug level with scheduled admin jobs
+How to automatically set and unset debug levels with scheduled admin jobs

-Tracing the daemon with a high debug level can generated very large trace file.
-When you need to track down a problem that occur only around a certain time, it might be interesting to set automatically the level at a certain time and stop the collect after a specific period of time.
+Tracing the daemon with a high debug level can generate very large trace file.
+When you need to track down a problem that occurs only at a certain times, it might be interesting to automatically set the debug level at a certain time and stop the collect after a specific time period.

-For example we want to debug the Tape storage from 10 minutes before normal start of jobs (21:00) and we know that if the problem occur it will be in the first 20 minutes, so we will stop the trace at 21:20.
-What we add also is a call to a script that will rotate and compress the collected date, to avoid filling up the /var/lib/bareos/ partition.
+For example, if we want to debug the Tape storage from 10 minutes before normal start of jobs (21:00) and we know that if the problem occurs it will be in the first 20 minutes, so we stop the trace at 21:20.
+What we also add is a call to a script that will rotate and compress the collected date, to avoid filling up the /var/lib/bareos/ partition.

 We start by defining 2 schedules to set and unset the debug tracing.